Anti-Hamas insurgency in the Gaza Strip

-The Hamas–Popular Forces conflict is an ongoing civil conflict in the Gaza Strip that began in May 2024.
-It involves clashes between the Hamas-led government in Gaza and the Popular Forces, a Palestinian militia backed by Israel and allegedly linked to the Islamic State (IS).
+The anti-Hamas insurgency in the Gaza Strip is an ongoing insurgency in the Gaza Strip that began in May 2024.
+It involves clashes between the Hamas-led government and the anti-Hamas militant groups in Gaza, some of which are backed by Israel's Mossad and affiliated with Fatah.

 Background

 The Popular Forces is a Palestinian anti-Hamas armed group active in the Gaza Strip and led by Yasser Abu Shabab.
 The Popular Forces are Israeli-backed and allegedly IS-linked.

 The group, which has been described as a gang or militia, is made up of approximately 300 men who operate in eastern Rafah and eastern Khan Yunis.
 A semi-independent militia in the northern Gaza Strip, led by Ashraf al-Mansi, also reportedly operates as part of the Popular Forces.
 Israeli support for the Popular Forces was only revealed in June 2025, but the group has been active since the beginning of the Rafah offensive in May 2024.